 And recreational trail users on the many miles of trails like these all over the United States have shown time and again to be good citizens, interested in nature and physical health.

-Are there any concerns from adjacent landowners about the trail and how will they be addressed?
+Are there concerns from adjacent landowners about the trail and how will they be addressed?

-This trail will be just like people walking on a road or sidewalk.
+This trail will be similar to users walking on a road or sidewalk.
+There will be a 30 foot easement from the trail to the fence next to adjacent lands.
 In fact, this trail will parallel county roads in many places, but provides a safe distance from cars on these roads.
 Changes like increased use in a relatively quiet railroad corridor naturally raise concerns from those next door.
 Concerns like trespass, littering, weeds, and dogs are traditionally raised all over the United States when community trails are proposed.
 These valid concerns time and again are proven to not come true to the extent initially thought by adjacent landowners.
 On the contrary, many adjacent landowners have become strong advocates for the trails once they are constructed (Source: Corning S., Mowatt R., and Chancellor C. (2012).
 Multiuse Trails: Benefits and Concerns of Residents and Property Owners.
 Journal of Urban Planning and Development.
 No. 138: 277-285).

-This trail will not cross any private land.
+This trail will not cross private land.
 Also, this trail will not inhibit private property rights as it does not enter onto private land.
 The trail will be on public property with a border fence.
 In addition, adjacent landowners have a variety of Oregon laws in place to protect them, from the Right to Farm Act and the Recreational Use Statute.
-The JBTC Board and the Northeast Oregon Economic Development District interviewed adjacent landowners between Enterprise and Joseph who requested interviews to gather concerns.
-Ways to address their concerns (mitigation strategies) will be implemented in the trail design, as well as on an ongoing basis once the trail is constructed.

 What are some of the Trail Design Ideas that will help adjacent landowners with some of their concerns?